 How media companies are creating episodic series for Instagram Stories

-Bustle, New Form Digital and WeBuyGold have started producing original programs for Facebook's other fledgling video service.
+Bustle, New Form Digital and WeBuyGold have produced original programs for Facebook's other fledgling video service.

 Sometime last year, Bustle Editor in Chief Kate Ward saw a tweet from someone asking whether watching Snapchat Stories had replaced TV as a before-bed ritual for anyone else.

 “It kind of got us thinking about the experience of Snapchat Stories and eventually Instagram Stories, where it’s just a place where you share something with your friends but also a place where you can really program something and take advantage of the platform itself to come up with these fun, little, brief storytelling elements,” said Ward.

 Within a week of Instagram launching Stories in August 2016, Bustle premiered what would become the first of seven episodic series it currently produces for the ephemeral format where each slide, or post, within a Story evaporates after 24 hours.
 And it’s not the only media company to see Instagram Stories as an outlet for TV-like programming.

 New Form Digital, a production studio backed by Hollywood heavyweights Brian Grazer and Ron Howard, also saw Stories as an opportunity to produce a new type of entertainment for audiences whose attentions were focused on their phones.
 But initially, New Form Digital had its eye on the other original Stories.

 “We honestly were thinking about Snap, but then Insta Stories launched and we were like, ‘Oh, we can put it here, and this is a little different, and there’s an engaged audience,’” said New Form Digital CEO Kathleen Grace.
 “But the initial instinct was let’s experiment and make something for Snap.”